dataforseo/PythonClient/docs/SerpApi.md

-By calling this endpoint you will receive information about the SERP API tasks that returned an error within the past 24 hours. for more info please visit 'https://docs.dataforseo.com/v3/serp/errors/?bash'
+By calling this endpoint you will receive information about the SERP API tasks that returned an error within the past 7 days. for more info please visit 'https://docs.dataforseo.com/v3/serp/errors/?bash'

 ### Example